loganpkg/spot/README.md

 the expression into postfix form.
 This removes the parentheses and creates an order that can be processed sequentially.

-The precedence and associativity in the table above is used in this process.
+The precedence and associativity in the table above are used in this process.

 The shunting yard algorithm is used in this monorepo for both arithmetic and regular expressions.